 If SR_STATUS carries only one parameter information (3-wire, no priority mode), then the default information that it carries is SR_TX_RX.
 In this case, SR_STATUS is set to TX or RX when SR_REQUEST is HIGH.
 The following diagram shows SR_STATUS only carrying TX/RX information.
-The signals are represented as a bus even thought they are single bit ports to indicate transitions happening on the ports.
+The signals are represented as a bus even though they are single bit ports to indicate transitions happening on the ports.

-Figure 9: 3-wire timing without priority multiplexing
+Figure 15: 3-wire timing without priority multiplexing

-During the transaction, SR changes SR_STATUS appropriately to indicate TX and RX information.
+During the transaction, the Bluetooth LE/IEEE 802.15.4 device changes SR_STATUS appropriately to indicate TX and RX information.
 PTA continuously tracks SR_STATUS while SR_REQUEST is high and updates SR_TX_RX status internally for corresponding COEX behavior.